Preconception Screening tests are usually done by your OB or primary care physician during your first prenatal visit.

 Ideally these tests are done before your referral for fertility evaluation and treatment:

-- Prenatal or Obstetrics panel tests for rubella immunity, blood type, hepatitis B antigen, RPR for syphilis, blood count (CBC), and Pap smear.
+- Prenatal or Obstetrics panel tests for rubella immunity, blood type, hepatitis B surface antigen, RPR for syphilis, blood count (CBC), and Pap smear.

 - Infectious diseases screening for HIV 1 and 2 plus O, hepatitis C antibody, varicella immunity, CMV (cytomegalovirus IgG and IgM), gonorrhea, and chlamydia.